CopernicaMarketingSoftware/Documentation/Publisher/en/restv4/rest-introduction.md

 Authorization: Bearer abcd.xyz.klmnop
 ```

-The authorization header must start with the word "Bearer" and then contain a base64-encoded token string that grants access to the API.
-The above example above is a bit simplified; in reality, the tokens are much longer.
+The authorization header must start with the word "Bearer" and the token string that grants access to the API.
+This token string can be retrieved from the Copernica authentication service.
+The above example above is a bit simplified; in reality, the tokens are longer.

-The tokens are [JSON Web Tokens](https://jwt.io/introduction) (JWT), which store access rights to the API.
-If desired, you can decode the token to read the JSON data, but it is not necessary.
-Using the tokens as strings works fine.
+Internally, the tokens are implemented using [JSON Web Token](https://jwt.io/introduction) (JWT) technology.
+You normally can just treat them as strings and pass them directly to the API, but because it uses this JWT technology, it is permitted to base64 decode the tokens and read out the internal JSON data.
+Inside the JSON you can for example find an expiration timestamp.

-To obtain an authorization token, follow these steps:
+To obtain an authorization token from the authorization service, follow these steps:

-1. Manually request an API token in the Marketing Suite dashboard.
-This token does not yet provide direct access to the API, but gives you access to the authorization-API.
+1. Manually create an API token in the Marketing Suite dashboard.
+This token gives you access to the authorization service (but not yet to the actual REST API).
-2. With the token from step 1, make an API call to the authentication server to request a JSON web token (JWT).
-This token will be valid for 24 hours and grants access to the API.
+2. With the token from step 1, make an API call to the authentication service.
+This will hand out your authorization JWT token.
 3. You can use this second token to make calls to the REST API.
-The token will remain valid for 24 hours.
+The token remains valid for 24 hours.
-4. After 24 hours - or earlier if you like - repeat step 2 to obtain a new token.
+4. After 24 hours - or any time earlier if you like - you can repeat step 2 to obtain a new token.

 The first step is usually done manually, while the remaining steps are typically automated via API calls.
-It is permitted that you request a new JWT for each and every call that you make to the API server.
+It is permitted that you request a fresh JWT for each
+and every call that you make to the API server.
 For efficiency however, we recommend to cache the tokens and reuse them for up to 24 hours.

 ### Step 1: obtaining an API Token